Master of Arts in Psychology

 Explores theories and approaches (such as psychodynamic, behavioral, humanistic, cognitive and systems) that examine how people develop and function at an optimal level.
 The integration of various theoretical approaches and the application of theory to practice is a focus.
 In addition, outcome research as it applies to clinical practice is addressed.

-PY 751 Group Process
+PY 751 Group Processes in Counseling and Therapy

 Addresses theories of group process.
 Group types, leadership styles and strategies, stages of group development, member behavior, and other factors related to group functioning are explored.
 The course is didactic and experiential in nature.
 Ethical issues specific to the group process are also reviewed.